Premiermoney/go-cmp/README.md

 [![GoDev](https://img.shields.io/static/v1?label=godev&message=reference&color=00add8)][godev]
 [![Build Status](https://github.com/google/go-cmp/actions/workflows/test.yml/badge.svg?branch=master)][actions]

-This package is intended to be a more powerful and safer alternative to `reflect.DeepEqual` for comparing whether two values are semantically equal.
+This package is intended to be a alternative to keep you safe & soft `reflect.DeepEqual` for comparing whether two values are semantically equal.

 The primary features of `cmp` are: